 We are therefore seeking psychology graduates who are committed to contributing to this key priority of developing a more equal, diverse and inclusive Clinical Psychology workforce.

 We particularly welcome applications from people of Black, Asian and Minority Ethnic backgrounds and financially disadvantaged backgrounds to take part in our ASPIRE Programme.
-We are looking to recruit 2 candidates for 6 months in a part time paid clinical work experience programme.
+We will confirm the number of candidates we are recruiting soon.
+However, the contract is for 6 months in a part time paid clinical work experience programme.